Is There An Adjustment Period With New Hearing Aids?

 If you have recently made the life-changing decision to treat your hearing loss with hearing aids – we applaud you.

 Research suggests it takes the average person over ten years to seek treatment for their hearing loss, and within this time, millions of people go through life experiencing an array of adverse side effects.
+Hearing aids improve your quality of life – and not only through your ability to hear!

 Research has shown a clear association between untreated hearing loss and an increased risk of dementia, depression, falls, and even cardiovascular diseases.